jingddong-zhang/HNKO-Learning-Hamiltonian-neural-Koopman-operator/README.md

 The **hnko_feature.py** documents in directory **threeboy** and **kepler** are used to discover the Hamiltonians.

+# Acknowledgement
+Authors appreciate Phoenix, a talented artist, for designing the logo of [Research Institute of Intelligent Complex Systems](https://iics.fudan.edu.cn/main.htm).

 # Citation
 Please cite the paper